david-cortes/binmf/README.md

 cd binmf
 python setup.py install
 ```
-**Note: parallelization (multithreading) is not available when compiling with Visual Studio.
-Compile with GCC for better performance.**
+**Note: parallelization (multithreading) is disabled by default in Windows with compilers `msvc` and `mingw32`.
+To enable it, you need to install mingw with OpenMP and add it in `setup.py`**

 # Usage

 Package does not have a fully-fledged API, only a function that modifies already-initialized parameter matrices in-place.

-Takes as input a sparse matrix in CSR or CSC format, and already-initialized factor matrices.
+Takes as input a sparse matrix in CSR format, and already-initialized factor matrices.

 Will take the values in the non-zero entries as weights.
 If a uniform weighting is desired, the input matrix should have all values equal to 1.